wyomingw4w/wyomingw4w.org/_pages/home.md

 ---
 permalink: /
 layout: single
-title: "Care and Justice Through Abortion Access"
+title: "Supporting Wyoming Abortion Access"
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/scotus-splash.jpg
 excerpt: "A 501(c)(3) non-profit established to ensure that all Wyoming
-          residents are able to implement their choice to terminate a pregnancy."
+          residents are able to access and afford an abortion."
 ---

 Chelsea's Fund ([formerly known as Women for Women](/newname/))